 As soon as your sugar levels go down, eat or drink fast-acting glucose:

 • Three to four glucose tablets

 • One tube of glucose gel

 • Four to six pieces of hard candy (not sugar-free)

 • 1 tablespoon honey (put it under your tongue so it gets absorbed into your bloodstream faster)

-Whenever an incident of low blood sugar occurs, it is a good practice to record the time and date so that you can discuss the same with the doctor and if the doctor notices any pattern they can make the necessary changes in the medications.
+Whenever an incident of low blood sugar occurs, record the time and date so that you can discuss it with the doctor.
+If the doctor notices any pattern, they can make the necessary changes in the medications.

-Hypoglycemia also occurs due to excessive insulin administration, long gap between a rigorous exercise and a meal, or if the meal or snack is missed altogether.
-It is important to keep a check on your blood sugar levels regularly using a glucometer machine so as to keep track of your sugar level patterns over a period of time.
+Hypoglycemia also occurs due to excessive insulin administration, long gaps between rigorous exercise and a meal, or if the meal or snack is missed altogether.
+Keep a check on your blood sugar levels regularly, using a glucometer to keep track of your sugar level patterns over a period of time.